VincentlBrooks/SEC-Analyst/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was established within Microsoft Azure, with log sources seamlessly integrated into a Log Analytics workspace.
+Utilizing Microsoft Sentinel, the system was set to generate alerts and incidents in response to the incoming log data.
+A comparative analysis of security metrics was conducted before and after the implementation of enhanced security controls.
+The results clearly indicated a significant reduction in the number of security events and incidents post-implementation, underscoring the efficacy of these measures.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It should be noted that under conditions of high resource utilization by regular network users, the likelihood of observing an increased volume of security events and alerts within the 24-hour window after applying the security controls could be higher.